-- (i) Level premium business

-Where individual policy data was available from the ceding company, liabilities were calculated by projecting cash flows on each policy.
+- Level premium business Where individual policy data was available, liabilities were calculated by projecting cash flows on each policy.
 Otherwise, liabilities were calculated using accumulation methods. - (ii) Claims in course of payment Claims in course of payment were calculated by projecting cash flows for each individual claim. - (iii) Other business Liabilities for all other business were determined using accumulation methods, including allowances for recoverable deferred acquisition expenses.